TarikLaanaya/Snow-Shader-Wheel-Tracks/README.md

 ## Features

-All scripts relevant scripts can be found in `Snow-Shader-Wheel-Tracks-/Assets/Scripts/` and shaders found in `Snow-Shader-Wheel-Tracks-/Assets/Shaders/`
+All relevant scripts can be found in `Snow-Shader-Wheel-Tracks-/Assets/Scripts/` and shaders found in `Snow-Shader-Wheel-Tracks-/Assets/Shaders/` This game uses various 3rd party assets which helped in showcasing the shaders.

-* Through this game I learned a lot about combining Unity's physics engine with scripting to create dynamic movement that could simulate a golf ball.
-Some example scripts are:
+* This game allowed me to learn about the different kinds of shaders such as geometry and vertex shaders.
+The three shaders I created for this project are:

-  * `AddForceToBall` This script controls the main functions of the golf ball.
-It takes user input and converts it into gradually increasing force.
-It also provides the user with an estimated trajectory to help them identify the landing point of the ball.
+  * `SnowTracks` This script managed the main qualities of the snow such as colour/texture, smoothness and how mettalic it was.
+It also allowed the plane the shader would be placed on to tesselate.
+This was very important for deforming the snow mimicking deep tracks under the cars wheels.
-  * `BouncePad` This simple script applies a force based on the normal that the golf ball lands on
+  * `SnowFall` This next script is what created the effect of snow filling up the tracks.
+It placed dots on in the places that were defromed by the cars wheels until they were completely filled.
+  * Finally one of the most important shaders, `DrawTracks`

 * I also learned about using user interface with scripting to create modular and interactive UI.
 In this case a dialogue system which provided narrative but also a tutorial which would guide the user.
 The two main dialogue scripts are: